Every single person needs food. We take that fact for granted.

 We estimate that a least 50% of people suffering from food insecurity would never use a food bank.
 The food banks know this but will not change.

-The reasons are various - ranging from shame associated with food bank use, to simply not qualifying, to not being prepared to go through an, often intrusive, referral system.
+The reasons people are reluctant are various - ranging from shame associated with food bank use, to simply not qualifying, to not being prepared to go through an, often intrusive, referral system.

 We don’t believe there is any person who is qualified as a ‘food judge’.